 The ACT

-The Act is not changing its test format, but it is switching it to online eventually.
+The Act is not changing its test format, but it is switching to online eventually.
 The difference between the ACT & SAT is the speed of reading and comprehension.
 The ACT tends to ask more straightforward questions, but gives you less time.
-While the SAT tends to ask trickier questions, but also give you more time.
-Plus it has a science section!
+While the SAT tends to ask trickier questions, but also gives you more time.
+Plus, it has a science section!

 ACT Test Format: